 The Town of Pax and City of Montgomery have this policy update on their upcoming agendas.

-This growing movement across our region will benefit our communities in a number of ways including increasing recreation opportunities, economic development, and overall health and well-being.
+This growing movement across our region benefits our communities in a number of ways including increasing recreation opportunities, economic development, and overall health and well-being.
 Active SWV will continue its efforts to work with other cities in the New River Gorge region to help create policies that will increase safety and connectivity for all residents.

 Read more about the Active SWV Bike/Walk program.